Arsen-A1/Research-Paper-for-DKU/README.md

 If you are a professor or researcher curious about the underlying dataset or the localized findings in Almaty, I would be very glad to connect and provide the full manuscript drafts upon request.

 **Research Interests:** While this project focuses on data science and ML, my core trajectory is moving aggressively toward Natural Language Processing and culturally aligned LLM development.
-My dream and primary objective is to research at **MBZUAI** to help build the future of the **Jais** ecosystem and MENA AI.
+My dream and primary objective is to research at **MBZUAI** to help build the future of the **Jais** ecosystem and MENA AI

 **Arsen Bakhitbekov** - [bakhitbekovv@gmail.com](mailto:bakhitbekovv@gmail.com)